D. L. Diehl Media

 The world can be a hard place.
-Alone in a storm with only a scrap of dirt, the mountain, and sky, can a little seedling with her heart full of dreams survive?
+Alone in a storm, can a little seedling with her heart full of dreams survive?

 “Misho of the Mountain,” an illustrated, early chapter book for ages 5-9, teaches children that the first step to saving yourself can be to save someone else.

 A Story about Trees and Nature